Instruction Anatomy

 Some are the same, but others are different.

-The Control Unit (from von Nuemann's Model) that orchestrates the execution of each command cannot parse the Operands until it knows the Opcode.
+The Control Unit (from von Neumann's Model) that orchestrates the execution of each command cannot parse the Operands until it knows the Opcode.
 From the OpCode, the Control Unit can correctly parse the remaining 12 bits of the IR into the correct parameters to execute the command as the programmer intended.

 Operands